facebook/react-devtools/shells/plain/Readme.md

 - the inspection target script is added to the iframe (from `/test/example/`)
 - the devtools backend is added to the iframe

-And yes, you can use this to inspect the inspector :)
+And yes, you can use this to inspect the inspector :) but remember to enable file access for your browser's react-devtools extension.